 It was a cloudy, rainy day outside, so soup was on my mind.
 Also, I’d just finished baking a new loaf of bread.
-Soup and freshly baked bread – the perfect combination!
-Click to get my vegan bread recipe here.
+Soup and freshly baked bread (click to view recipe) – the perfect combination!

 - 1 heaped tbsp fresh, minced garlic